 If you are a lover of local food, the culinary tradition of Stintino can only give you an incredible joy for the palate.
 The country's cuisine is mainly based on the fresh fish of the day, such as octopus alla Stintinese or with garlic, lobster soup, tuna bottarga and seafood to be savoured in the characteristic restaurants located in the small streets of the village or along the coast.

 You are in the right place if your passion is fishing!
-The history of Stintino is closely linked to this sport.
+The history of Stintino in Sardinia is closely linked to this sport.
 Its wide and deep-rooted tradition is fed above all in the fishing and processing of tuna.
-For the latter speciality, you must know, that the Tonnare museum has been in Stintino for over 50 years.
+For the latter speciality, you must know, that the Tonnara Museum (MuT) has been in Stintino for over 50 years.
 The museum tells about the Stintinese way of life: during the visit to the museum, you can follow a path along with the rooms, equipped with original tools and images.

 If you are passionate about sailing, Stintino has been hosting a famous regatta since 1983: the Vela Latina regatta.
-The country is the "capital" and icon of wooden boats with Latin sail moored in the peninsula from the 'Old' to the 'New' port.
+The village is the "capital" and icon of wooden boats with Latin sail moored in the peninsula from the 'Old' to the 'New' port.
 The Latin Sail Regatta was born to safeguard the Latin sailboats of Stintino.
-The last fleet in Italy to have preserved the original characteristics of this type of early medieval armament is located in Stintino.
+The last fleet in Italy to have preserved the original characteristics of this type of early medieval armament is located in this Sardinian village.

 It is a type of Mediterranean glazing, also used by Christopher Columbus and Vasco de Gama.
 The event lasts three days and is surrounded by events and manifestations that embellish the summer nights at the end of August in Stintino.

-2 - The Stintino natural oasis and the Asinara national park
+1. The Stintino natural oasis and the Asinara National Park